 - “Explaining Equity Tax Credits“, Entrevestor, November 12, 2015

-Eric is a member of the Nova Scotia Barristers’ Society and the Canadian Bar Association, and is the treasurer for the Charles Johnson Charitable Fund.
+Eric is a member of the Nova Scotia Barristers’ Society and the Canadian Bar Association, is the Chair of the CBA Nova Scotia Tax Section, and the treasurer for the Charles Johnson Charitable Fund.
 If you can’t find Eric after work, he’s probably hiking up a mountain, catching Nova Scotia Surf, or playing with his Raspberri Pi (but he’ll still get back to you quickly).

 J.D.
 (Distinction), University of New Brunswick (2017)